• Daniel Endres, Director of the Division of Resilience and Solutions UNHCR

 First round of the intergovernmental negotiations on the Global Compact on Safe, Orderly and Regular Migration: Preamble, Vision and Guiding Principles

-Booklet from Jesuit Refugee Service presents teaching, reflections and guidance of Pope Francis regarding migrants and refugees.
+This booklet from Jesuit Refugee Service presents teaching, reflections and guidance of Pope Francis regarding migrants and refugees.
 It contains a Message from Pope Francis and twenty action priorities in two versions.
 One is meant for active

 pastoral engagement with migrants and refugees.
 The other expanded presentation is for use in advocacy and negotiation with national governments to influence the Global Compacts on Migrants and on Refugees currently being developed.